 - Roth IRAs: The rule permitting taxpayers to recharacterize a Roth IRA back into a traditional IRA after a conversion is repealed.

 - Health insurance: The new law repeals the health insurance mandate for individuals established by the ACA.
 This change doesn’t take effect until 2019.

 - Estate tax: The federal estate tax exemption is doubled, resulting in an inflation-indexed exemption of $11.2 million in 2018.

 How the 2017 tax law affects standard deductions still has people wondering

 As more and more details of the new tax laws are worked into other aspects of existing tax laws, more versatile tax planning must be considered.
-How are the new tax laws going to change the tax strategies you may have put into place last year or 18 months ago?
-Everything you have, from your home mortgage, your insurance, retirement funds, kids’ education funds, charitable spending need to be re-looked.
+How are the new tax laws going to change the tax strategies you may have put in place last year or 18 months ago?
+Everything you have, from your home mortgage, your insurance, retirement funds, kids’ education funds, charitable spending needs to be re-looked.
 Is there a divorce or separation pending?
 Major changes in these negotiation choices should give you cause to reconsider any knee-jerk reactions.